gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - The link-time files of a static library `a`, are the link binaries for static library `a` (the `.a` or `.lib` file) and the link-time files of its direct dependencies.
 - The runtime files of a shared library `a`, are the runtime binaries for shared library `a` (the `.so` or the `.dll` file) and the runtime files of its direct dependencies.
 - The runtime files of a static library `a`, are the runtime files of its direct dependencies.

+- Change the native model to use deferred configuration:
+    - Configure a source set completely before using it as input to a component or binary.
+    - Configure a component completely before using it as a source set dependency or defining its binaries.
+    - Configure a binary completely before defining tasks for it.
+    - Configure a component completely before defining tasks for it.

 ### Open issues